GeorgeBatch/arch-pre-training/README_ARCH_CODE.md

 ## Pre-training

 `scripts/pretrain_virtex.py` is the main script for running the pre-training process.
+It is very generic and does not need to be changed at all, instead the configuration `.yml` file needs to be changed and other code files need to be extended.

 It starts with importing standard Python libraries.
 But also utilises custom classes and functions from this repository.

 ```Python
 from virtex.config import Config  # 1